What’s the Difference Between Bumper Ads vs. Skippable Ads?

 What are the ad formats?

-Bumper ads are six second or less video adverts that run prior to a YouTube video being shown.
+Bumper ads are six second or less promotional videos that run prior to a YouTube video being shown.
 Because they are so short, they are set as unskippable, so if you’re waiting to watch your next cat video, then you will have to wait a whole six seconds for them to finish.
 Sometimes there can be two of them.
 This is obviously not a long time so most people don’t mind the wait and are happy to expose themselves to the message in order to reap the reward.

 A skippable ad is exactly as it sounds.
 Sort of.
 It will play for up to fifteen seconds but the first five seconds is unskippable.
 After that, a button will appear on the bottom right side of the ad allowing the watcher to skip the remaining ten seconds and go to their chosen video.